 - Daily Coffee Consumption – According to brandongaille.com, the average daily consumption of coffee is 3.1 cups.

-The coffee and tea trends of 2020 range from molecular nitrogenation to more sustainable sourcing practices.
-Nitrogenation delivers a smoother, creamier mouth feel without adding empty calories.
+The coffee and tea trends of 2022 range from molecular nitrogenation to more sustainable sourcing practices.
+Nitrogenation delivers a smoother, creamier mouthfeel without adding empty calories.
 Consumers are also looking for better presentations of both tea and coffee beverages.
 Talented baristas create customized images in cappuccino and latte foam.
 Adding seltzer to tea and coffee also is used to make drink concoctions sparkle and fizz.

 1. Unique Blends of “Healthy” Coffees

 Proprietary blends of coffee are becoming more and more popular.
 According to webrestarantstore.com, coffee and tea shops — and even full-service restaurants — increasingly offer blends to support good health and reduce fat with soy and collagen creamers.
-Blends like mushroom coffee and macha lattes are common.
-Most dedicated coffee shops offer blends that increase gut health, boost metabolism and/or support the immune system.
+Blends like mushroom coffee and matcha lattes are common.
+Most dedicated coffee shops offer blends that increase gut health, boost metabolism, and/or support the immune system.

 2. Snapchilled Coffee